Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: Canonical gauge theories in a nutshell

 \section{Canonical gauge theories in a nutshell}

 We begin with a brief review of canonical gauge theories before we discuss a general presentation of what we call the Fock--Stueckelberg approach.
 Their original work on the relativistic particle will be discussed as a particular example of the general framework.
+We focus on the canonical description of gauge theories because the relation between gauge symmetries and initial-value constraints is most clear in this formulation.
+As we will see, this leads to a clear implementation of the Fock--Stueckelberg mechanism and its connection to a relaxation of first-class constraints, as well as to the appearance of new degrees of freedom (such as ``charge without charge'' and ``matter without matter'').